 If you’re like most people, including me, the answer is “not all that often.”
 This is a shame, though, because our home is vast, beautiful, and completely amazing.
 It’s time we gave our world a little more thought, and not just because environmentalism is more important today than ever before.

 Also because, why not?
-To that end, here are 20 weird and interesting facts to whip out at your next cocktail party.
+To that end, here are 20 weird and interesting facts to share next time you’re teaching a class or surprising your friends!

 1. Earth’s Name Is Unique